 - Formula 1 – If I have to explain this something is wrong – see a good short Wiki entry link here

-Below is a short description of each classes real-life equivalent and attached is a spreadsheet listing most cars that raced at LE mans and splitting them into broad categories equivalent to what we race
+Below is a short description of each classes real-life equivalent and attached is a spreadsheet listing most cars that raced at LE Mans and splitting them into broad categories equivalent to what we race by year.

 Ninco GT & Sports Cars 1949-61 Le Mans